Clément Ader: Electrical and mechanical inventions

-Ader was an innovator in both electrical and mechanical engineering.
+Ader was an innovator in electrical and mechanical engineering.
 He originally studied electrical engineering, and in 1878 improved on the telephone invented by Alexander Graham Bell.
 After this he established the telephone network in Paris in 1880.
 In 1881, he invented the théâtrophone, a system of telephonic transmission where listeners received a separate channel for each ear, enabling stereophonic perception of the actors on a set; it was this invention which gave the first stereo transmission of opera performances, over a distance of 2 miles (3 km) in 1881.
 In 1903, he devised a V8 engine for the Paris–Madrid race, but although three or four were produced, none was sold.

 Aircraft prototypes

 Following his work with V8 engines, Ader turned to the problem of mechanical flight and until the end of his life gave much time and money to this.
 Using the studies of Louis Pierre Mouillard (1834–1897) on the flight of birds, he constructed his first flying machine in 1886, the Ader Éole.
 It was a bat-like design run by a lightweight steam engine of his own invention, with 4 cylinders with a power rating of 20 hp, driving a four-blade propeller.
 The engine weighed 51 kg.
 The wings had a span of 14 m.
 All-up weight was 300 kg.
 On 9 October 1890 Ader attempted to fly the Éole.
 Aviation historians give credit to this effort as a powered take-off and uncontrolled flight in ground effect of approximately 50 m at a height of approximately 20 cm.
 Ader also claimed credit for getting off the ground in the Éole.

 Ader began construction of a second aircraft he called the Avion II, also referred to as the Zephyr or Éole II.
 Most sources agree that work on this aircraft was never completed, and it was abandoned in favour of the Avion III.
 Ader's later claim that he flew the Avion II in August 1892 for a distance of 100 m in Satory near Paris, was never widely accepted.

 Ader's progress attracted the interest of the minister of war, Charles de Freycinet.
 With the backing of the French War Office, Ader developed and constructed the Avion III.
 It resembled an enormous bat made of linen and wood, with a 48 ft wingspan, equipped with two four-bladed tractor propellers, each powered by a steam engine of 30 hp.
 Using a circular track at Satory, Ader carried out taxiing trials on 12 October 1897 and two days later attempted a flight.
 After a short run the machine was caught by a gust of wind, slewed off the track, and came to a stop.
 After this the French army withdrew its funding, but kept the results secret.
 The commission released in November 1910 the official reports on Ader's attempted flights, stating that they were unsuccessful.